 In October 1919, Arnold registered his interest in Victoria in applying for land under the Discharged Soldiers’ Settlement Act.
 In April 1920, he applied to the Returned Soldiers and Closer Settlement Department in Hobart to purchase a block at Yambacoona on King Island, however, he seems not to have proceeded with this application.
 In July 1920, he applied to the Closer Settlement Board in Victoria for a loan to purchase stock, hay and implements to work his old family farm at Thomastown.
 In this application, he stated that since discharge from the army he had worked on an irrigation scheme in New South Wales and dairy farmed at Thomastown.
 This application was also soon withdrawn.

-Arnold appears to have lived at Thomastown for the next ten years or so, then moved to Toolangi.
-On 29 July 1940, during the Second World War, he enlisted in the Australian Army’s 12th Garrison Battalion, 4th Garrison Guard (V4729) but served only briefly and was discharged on 3 January 1941.
+Arnold was unemployed and living in the Salvation Army Home in Melbourne when he re-enlisted on 29 July 1940 during the Second World War.
+He was allocated to the 12th Garrison Battalion, 4th Garrison Guard (V4729) but served only briefly and was discharged on 3 January 1941 as medically unfit.
 He later served with the Civil Construction Corps from August to November 1942 at Seymour and Lake Boga before being discharged as medically unfit.
 From then on he lived in various inner Melbourne suburbs such as Kensington, North Melbourne, Fitzroy, East Melbourne, Richmond, Northcote, Prahran, St Kilda, Elwood and Hawthorn.